mmyers/eug/README.md

 - Victoria II
 - Europa Universalis: Rome

-The editor might be compatible with the current versions of all of the above, but I own none except Victoria II, which I do not have the expansions for.
+The editor might be compatible with the current versions of all of the above, but I own none except CK2 and Victoria II, which I do not have the expansions for.
 I welcome test reports for any game.

 ### Screenshots